DON’T MISS

 Why does German carnival begin at 11.11am on November 11?

-If you asked a jolly Jeck why Karnival opens on November 11 at 11.11am they might tell you “Weil die 11 eine Schnapszahl ist und wir trinken gerne Schnapps”, a pun that means, “Because 11 is a repdigit (Schnapszahl) and we like to drink schnapps”.
+If you asked a jolly Jeck why Karneval opens on November 11 at 11.11am they might tell you “Weil die 11 eine Schnapszahl ist und wir trinken gerne Schnapps”, a pun that means, “Because 11 is a repdigit (Schnapszahl) and we like to drink schnapps”.

-Sadly the real origin story of Karnival's punctuality doesn’t scream “Let’s party” quite so loud.
+Sadly the real origin story of Karneval's punctuality doesn’t scream “Let’s party” quite so loud.
 Aside from November 11 being Saint Martin’s Day (Martinstag), when fasting time traditionally begins before Lent, 11 lies between the human and the holy - a limbo where it's socially acceptable to be on your second beer at 11am and indulge in carnivalesque behaviour.

 Being one more than the 10 fingers on a human hand and one fewer than the holy 12 Apostles, the number has an air of playful sin.
 But it turns out all this letting off steam with some sinful tomfoolery is just more seriousness dressed up, for the day and time of the "fools" number” is traditionally an opportunity for all of us rabble to air our criticisms about the great and the good.